halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-incorporated-companies.md

-# How to setup Incorporated Companies
+# How to: setup Incorporated Companies

 1      Introduction